laurentlefort/meeting-minutes/plenary-2020-10-01-AGM.md

   - Andrew MacLeod, Fed Uni - SELFIE
   - Armin Haller - Linked Data at ANU/CECS
   - Edmond Chuc - Linked Data at TERN (presented by Nicholas Car)
+  - John Machin - AGRIF & Sophia Alpha
   - Will Francis -

 ### 2.3.
-Confirmation of ToR

-### 2.4.
 Election of office holders
   - (Co-)Chair(s)
+    - Nicholas Car nominated for ANU
+    - Armin Haller nominated for ANU
+    - John Machin nominated for Finance
+    - Nataliya Katsman nominated for Tas State Growth
   - Secretary
+   - to be aborbed into co-chairs, CSIRO providing WebEx

+Arrangement as above voted in chat and voice uninimously

+ACTION: Armin to arrange a chair/secretary schedule for future meetings

+### 2.4.
+Confirmation of ToR
+Vote on current TorR, essentially unchanged from last year.
+Vote by voice and in chat - unanimous approval

+*Ongoing discussion about the WG:*
+- Bernadette: I encourage the co-chairs to reach out to the APS Commission, see https://www.apsc.gov.au/aps-data-professional-stream
+- John: consideration of a higher-order group (DepSecs etc) is underway at Finance

 ### 2.5.
 Linked Data project presentations cont.
+  - Rob Atkinson - FAIR Semantic Registries
   - Jonathan Yu - CSIRO - LocI: Linked Data
-  - John Machin - AGRIF & Sophia Alpha
   - Nicholas Car - Cutting Edge Spatila Linked Data
-  - Rob Atkinson - FAIR Semantic Registries

   - Stephen Pratt - Dept of AWE's PHS Ontology

 ## 3. Monthly Plenary continuation

 ### 3.1.
 Confirm Minutes of Previous meeting